DennisSchenkel/PP4-Cityfur/README.md

 Agile project management:
-During the process of deveolment, the kanban board and backlog, userstories and milestones where constantly addapting to new findings and changing requirements.
+During the process of deveolment, the kanban board and backlog, userstories, tasks and milestones where constantly addapting to new findings and changing requirements.
 Feature request have been modified, added or the priority was changed.